jdoiro3/Git-DAG/README.md

 ![](docs/view_objects.gif)

-You can also view large projects but this will depend on the machine you are using.
+You can also view large projects (the frame rate will drop the larger the project is).

 ![](docs/visualize_large_projects.gif)